 Whisky has always been a contentious topic.
 From the early days of Scottish ingenuity to the more modern interpretations coming out of Japan and the United States, the golden elixir is divisive by nature, so when somebody boldly claims the title of ‘World’s Best’, you better believe they’ve got something to back it up.
 For Tasmanian distillery and single malt icon Sullivan’s Cove, that something is a swag of global awards and a portfolio of whisky so sought-after you can’t even get from the cellar door.
 Now, one of the last remaining bottles of the distillery’s greatest ever release, the Sullivans Cove French Oak Cask HH0525 is going up for grabs.

-To celebrate 30 years of 15 Best Australian Whiskey Brands, domestic liquor subscription platform The Whisky Club is dishing up one bottle of the famed French Oak release.
+To celebrate 30 years of 17 Best Australian Whiskey Brands to Drink Right Now, domestic liquor subscription platform The Whisky Club is dishing up one bottle of the famed French Oak release.
 Offered via a ballot system, whisky fans will have the opportunity to get their hands on the single malt, for quite possibly the last time ever.

 “This is a truly unprecedented opportunity in whisky history.
 It’s a once-in-a lifetime chance for Aussie whisky lovers to own an almost unobtainable bottle of whisky,” The Whisky Club co-founder Emily Ashbolt-Cason said.